Buyer’s Guide: Rechargeable Batteries

 This guide will focus on the best rechargeable NiMH AA batteries, because they are the most popular and widely used for a variety of electronics.
 The brands we recommend for NiMH AA rechargeable batteries also offer excellent options for AAA sizes.
 We’ve reviewed research findings by experts and consumer testers.
 Here are the highest-quality and best-priced rechargeable batteries on the market today.

-Panasonic’s latest Eneloop Pro technology has received top marks from experts at The Wirecutter, Reviewed, and Digital Trends, as well as an average of 4.5 stars from Amazon consumers.
+Panasonic’s Eneloop Pro technology has received top marks from experts and average Joes alike.
 The “low self-discharge” technology provides a long-lasting charge when stored.
 They offer a 2550 mAh capacity, 500 recharges over their lifespans, and no deterioration in extreme temperatures.

-Amazon’s own high-capacity rechargeable NiMH batteries are not ones to be snubbed for being generic.
-With a 1900 to 2000 mAh capacity, a lifespan of 1,000 recharges, anda solid 4.1-star rating, these batteries can compete with higher-priced brands.
-Indeed, testers at The Wirecutter claim that this brand should perform as well as Eneloop, Energizer, and Duracell.
+Amazon’s own high-capacity rechargeable NiMH batteries are not to be snubbed.
+With a 1900 to 2000 mAh capacity and a lifespan of 1,000 recharges, these batteries can compete with higher-priced brands.
+Indeed, testers say this brand should perform as well as Eneloop, Energizer, and Duracell.

-Powerex is a lesser-known brand that receives a stellar 4.1 stars on Amazon.
+Powerex is a lesser-known brand with a growing fan base.
 This product has a 2,700 mAh capacity and can be recharged hundreds of times, preserving up to 75 percent of battery charge after a year in storage.
 These NiMH batteries are designed for high-drain electronics.
 Photographers take note: Customers are particularly happy with its performance in digital cameras.
-The charger (sold separately) costs more than most brands, but it’s also deluxe, offering smart sensors, rapid charge, and soft mode (to preserve and extend your batteries’ lifespans).
+The charger, sold separately, costs more than most brands, but it’s also deluxe, offering smart sensors, rapid charge, and soft mode (to preserve and extend your batteries’ lifespans).